Restaurant Nora: Later years and closure

 By the early 2000s, the restaurant had become a fixture in Washington's dining scene, and was named among Washingtonian magazine's "Very Best Restaurants."
 In 2016, Nora's was one of the approximately 100 restaurants reviewed in the first Michelin Guide for Washington, D.C.

 Upon Chef Nora's retirement in June 2017, Restaurant Nora closed its doors.
 Prior to her retirement, Chef Nora received a Lifetime Achievement Award from the James Beard Foundation, celebrating her career at the restaurant.

 Notable patrons and events

-Restaurant Nora has held lunches, dinners, and events for dignitaries, congressional members and White House administrations, and was a favorite of Hillary Clinton.
-In 1993, President Bill Clinton held his first inaugural party at the restaurant.
-Many of Clinton's cabinet members and staff ate at Nora's in the 1990s, and Vice President Al Gore and Tipper Gore celebrated her 45th birthday at the restaurant.
+Restaurant Nora has held lunches, dinners, and events for dignitaries, congressional members and White House administrations, such as Bill and Hillary Clinton, Vice President Al Gore and Tipper Gore, President Jimmy Carter, Nancy Reagan, Laura Bush, and Barack and Michelle Obama.

-President Jimmy Carter and Nancy Reagan also ate at Nora's.
-When asked about her Presidential patrons by The Washington Post, Pouillon was reported to have said: "Neither of the Bush presidents ever set foot in Nora's, but Laura Bush came, along with her two daughters, [...]
-Good food, it seems, is also bipartisan."

-In January 2010, President Barack Obama held a surprise birthday party for First Lady Michelle Obama at the restaurant.